EUDAT-SLS/eudat_ols_aggregator/README.md

     * **Solr related:**

       the [solr directory](solr) contains various items for creating the Solr index.

-        * The script [solr_writer.py](solr/solr_writer.py) should be used for populating a Solr core with information from the database.

-        * The subdirectory [core_config](solr/core_config) provides the respective configuration files based on a Solr 5.5.3 installation.
-The [core_config/conf/schema.xml](solr/core_config/conf/schema.xml) file and the associated stopword lists are modified/reused from the Solr configuration provided by [EBI-OLS](https://github.com/EBISPOT/OLS/tree/master/ols-solr/src/main/solr-5-config/ontology/conf)

-        *  The subdirectory [core_config/conf/velocity](solr/core_config/conf/velocity) contains Velocity templates for rendering the faceted view prototype.
+See [solr/README.md](solr/README.md) for further information.

 * **Requirements:**